mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/projects/applications/catalog-applications/upgrading-applications/index.md

 Before upgrading your catalog applications, verify the current and supported versions of the application.
 Also, keep in mind the distinction between Platform applications and Catalog applications.
 Platform applications are deployed and upgraded as a set for each cluster or workspace.
 Catalog applications are deployed separately, so that you can deploy and upgrade them individually for each project.

-<p class="message--note"><strong>NOTE: </strong>Catalog applications must be upgraded to the latest version BEFORE upgrading the Kubernetes version (or Konvoy version for managed Konvoy clusters) on attached clusters, due to the previous versions' incompatibility with Kubernetes 1.22.</p>

 ### Upgrade with UI

 Follow these steps to upgrade an application from the DKP UI: